๐Campaigns

 You're tracking calls from a dedicated source that doesn't change (like a newsletter or email signature)

-1. Create a DNI Campaign
+1. Create a Website Tracker Campaign

 Step 1: Configure Basic Information

-Go to Campaigns โ Create DNI Campaign
+Go to Campaigns โ Create Website Tracker

 Fill in the campaign details: